 What does it do?
 Collects information from all UK hospitals on all babies who die before, during or shortly after birth (from 22 weeks).
 The work, which is funded by all four UK governments, aims to highlight variation from place to place and show trends over time.
 Are more or fewer babies dying?
 Who’s most at risk?
 Understanding these vital questions informs Health Services across the UK in delivering and improving care.

 View the latest MBRRACE-UK reports here, including the report on 2016 deaths which will be released on 15 June 2018.

 2. Each Baby Counts (EBC)

 What is it?
 A programme by the Royal College of Obstetricians and Gynaecologists to reduce the numbers of babies who die or are brain injured because of something that happened during labour.
-Laura Price, Senior Research Officer at Sands, and Janet Scott.
-Research and Prevention Lead, provide the parent voice on the Independent Advisory Group.
+Janet Scott, Research and Prevention Lead, provides the Sands parent voice on the Independent Advisory Group.

 To read the reports and for more information visit the Each Baby Counts website – you can also sign up for the newsletter.

 3. MBRRACE-UK Confidential Enquiries

 What does it do?
 MBRRACE-UK also carries out confidential enquiries on babies who have died.
 Expert panels of clinicians look at anonymised (meaning the notes cannot be identified with a particular family or place of care) medical notes to understand what happened and if the mother and baby received the best care they could have.
 The care is graded showing where the panel thinks different care might have saved the baby’s life and impacted the mother's psychosocial wellbeing.
 Based on this, MBRRACE-UK makes key recommendations for where improvements in care should be made.